ucfacmw/ucfacmw.org/content/authors/alice/_index.md

 # Add your biography below the ---
 ---
 Hello!
 My name is Alice Zhang and I am the Mobile Development Director for ACM and ACM-W. I am extremely passionate about art and you can find my work [@ricedrink](https://instagram.com/ricedrink) on Instagram.

-My interests include but are not limited to:
-  - iOS Development
-  - Interactive Computing
-  - UX Design
-  - Cooking
-  - Traveling
-  - Eating Sweets